barmizrahi/barmizrahi/README.md

 ## :sassy_man:  About me
 - :school: I am a Third-year B.Sc Software Engineering student at Afeka College Tel-Aviv
-- :thinking: I’m currently open for: a new job opportunity at student/junior position at developing, this is [MY RESUME](https://drive.google.com/file/d/1Lvr-ufsUYOsFIU2KRqnWW649RI6rNB3j/view?usp=sharing).
+- :thinking: I’m currently open for new job opportunits as a student/junior developer position, this is [MY RESUME](https://drive.google.com/file/d/1Lvr-ufsUYOsFIU2KRqnWW649RI6rNB3j/view?usp=sharing).
-- :trophy: Won the first place out of sixteen teams at 2021 hackathon of Afeka College
+- :trophy: Won first place (out of sixteen teams) at 2021 hackathon of Afeka College
-- :technologist: I love using Software as a solution for every Problem
+- :technologist: I love using Software as a solution to every Problem
 - :computer: Java is my favorite language
-- :nerd_face: Always loves to learning new things
+- :nerd_face: Always love to learning new things

 <br>